weecology/updating-data/content/githubactions/datachecking/_index.md

 ---

 1. Modify the .R scripts in the `testthat` folder to automatically check your data for errors.
+GitHub Actions will automatically run any R script files inside the `testthat` folder.
 For example, copy [this script](/sample-scripts/test-periods-ga.R) into `testthat/test-periods-ga.R`.
 It will automatically make sure that the sampling period values in your data are plausible.
     ```{r}
     library(testthat)
     library(dplyr)